By BVS Staff

 #2 – Fresno Pacific University

 Fresno Pacific University is a Christian Hispanic-serving institution that offers undergraduate and graduate degree programs in over 100 different areas of study.
-As of 2017, the university’s student body was over 44% Hispanic, and The Chronicle of Higher Education has named Fresno Pacific as one of the top 10 Hispanic-serving institutions for highest Hispanic graduation rates.
+The university's student body is over 44% Hispanic, and The Chronicle of Higher Education has named Fresno Pacific as one of the top 10 Hispanic-serving institutions for highest Hispanic graduation rates.
 It has also been ranked as one of the best schools for Hispanics by The Hispanic Outlook in Higher Education Magazine.
 Classes are small, so students receive quality, individualized instruction, and over 80% of professors hold PhDs in their subject areas.
 FPU is accredited by the WASC Senior College and University Commission.

 Net Price: $18,245